 Originally bred as a hunting and fighting dog, the Doberman can be a firm contender in the dog fighting pit because of their stamina and endurance.
 While this dog looks much slimmer than some of the other breeds on this list, don't let them fool you – Dobermans are known for their aggression and strength.

 The Doberman packs a lot of muscle and power into their slim frame.
 They are also extremely intelligent and enjoy pleasing their owner.
 This is a very easy breed to train and they often take trophies as one of the smartest dog breeds in the world.
+However, while being among famous fighting dog breeds, Dobermans are also known for their poor genetic health and thus are not as popular today as they used to be.

 7. American Staffordshire Terrier

-Agile, athletic, fast and relentless, the the American Staffordshire Terrier is yet another well-known fighting dog breed that's used in the sport today.
+Agile, athletic, fast and relentless, the the American Staffordshire Terrier is yet another well-known fighting dog breed that's used in the illegal sport today.
 AmStaff, as these dogs are also known, is generally very aggressive towards other animals.
 They are relentless and will fight to the death.

 Don't peg them as just one of the popular fighting dog breeds, though.
 With training and proper socialization from puppyhood, the AmStaff can be a very well-behaved companion and a loyal, calm pet to most loving dog owners.